devjiro76/error-tracer/README.md

 ### #2 Use with VueJS
 Create an instance in 'main.js' (or any file which vuejs is imported) pass the 'vuejs error' to ErrorTracer.

->Note that ErrorTracer can't return source code info with VueJS.
+>ErrorTracer will return 'source' info only when error has the filename and lineNo.
->ErrorTracer can find source code info only when error has the filename and lineNo.
+>Unfortunately ErrorTracer can't return 'source' info with Vue (Vue can't give those info).
 ```
 // import ErrorTracer
 import ErrorTracer from 'error-tracer'